emilps/fjelltg/src/pages/project/2019-12-09-third-project.md

 title: AKER
 description: This is the new and better project
 mainimage: /img/flavor_wheel.jpg
-secondtitle: AKER
+title1: AKER
-seconddescription: This is the new and better project
+description1: This is the new and better project
-firstminiatureimage: /img/meeting-space.png
+miniatureimage1: /img/meeting-space.png
-secondminiatureimage: /img/coffee-gear.png
+miniatureimage2: /img/coffee-gear.png
-thirdtitle: AKER
+title2: AKER
-thirddescription: This is the new and better project
+description2: This is the new and better project
 category: Oil & Gas
 ---